Tricky to spell, or even say - hyaluronic acid is an acid that you put on your face… stay with us.

 If you are somebody who has concerns over their skin you may want to speak to a health professional in the first instance.

-This fast-working agent is also known to reduce the number of free radicals in the skin and may also help with anti-ageing.
+This fast-working agent is also known to reduce the number of free radicals in the skin and may also help to decrease the appearance of fine lines and wrinkles.20

 It can be added to your skincare routine without too many concerns.
 Although it might be worth doing a patch test ahead of use.